 Notice of Meetings.
 Written notice of the annual meeting of the association shall be sent to the last known address of each member not less than fourteen (14) days nor more than forty (40) days before the date of the meeting.
 The agenda of the meeting must be included in the convocation.

 Voting.
-At all general meetings of the association, each effective member shall have one (1) vote.
+At all general meetings of the association, each effective member shall have one (1) vote, provided that its membership dues have been paid.
 Each effective member can be represented by another effective member.
 However, no member may hold more than two powers of attorney.
 Any power of attorney must be given in writing.